-Seriously though, the effectiveness of airbags in actually protecting vehicle occupants from death and serious injury, as opposed to blowing their heads away, has been validated by the Monash University Accident Research Centre.
+Seriously though, the effectiveness of airbags in actually protecting vehicle occupants from death and serious injury and any types of car accidents, as opposed to blowing their heads away, has been validated by the Monash University Accident Research Centre.

 This finding supports the Australian New Car Assessment Program (ANCAP) position of wanting to mandate Head Protecting Technology as part of its Rating Road Map.
-Airbags which are designed to protect the head and torso were found to reduce the risk of death and injury by 61% in struck side crashes.
+Airbags which are designed to protect the head and torso were found to reduce the risk of death and injury by 61% in struck side crashes, this helped the san diego personal injury attorneys solve their cases in a more efficient way.
 Other figures include a reduction of risk by 51% to all body regions, and 53% to the head, neck, and face.